I was very satisfied with the services you provided.

-United States Veterans are entitled to be buried or have their ashes interred in any National Cemetery that has available space at no charge.
-Currently, the Veterans Administration operates 125 national cemeteries, of which 65 are open for new casketed interments and 21 are open to accept cremated remains only.
-Burial options are limited to those available at a specific cemetery but may include in-ground casket, or interment of cremated remains in a columbarium, in ground or in a scatter garden.
+United States veterans are entitled to be buried or have their ashes interred in any National Cemetery that has available space at no charge.
+Currently, the Veterans Administration operates 125 national cemeteries, of which 65 are open for new casketed interments, and 21 are open to accept cremated remains only.
+Burial options are limited to those available at a specific cemetery but may include an in-ground casket or interment of cremated remains in a columbarium, the ground, or a scatter garden.
 The government runs these programs and benefits may change at any time.

-Neptune Society’s dedicated family services representatives are trained to answer your questions about a veteran's cremation and help you navigate benefits eligibility and planning.
-Make your first call to Neptune Society for information on both cremation and veteran's funeral benefits.
+Neptune Society’s dedicated family services representatives are trained to answer your questions about veteran cremation and help you navigate benefits eligibility and planning.
+Make your first call to Neptune Society for information on both cremation and veteran funeral benefits.